velomash/aws-git-backed-gatsby-static-site/README.md

 ## Installation

-Installing and using this AWS architecture is incredibly easy.
+Installing and using the AWS architecture is incredibly easy.
+Before you begin make sure you have a github repository that contains a Gatsby project.
+Then follow these instructions:

+  1. Clone this repo.

+  2. Make a copy of the example-config.env called config.env and fill each item in the config with your own information.
+You'll need a github OAuth token.
+If you don't have one, make one by [following the github docs](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).

+  3. Run the create command: `npm run create`

-When the stack starts up, two email messages will be sent to the address associated with your domain's registration and one will be sent to your AWS account address.
+  4. When the stack starts up, two email messages will be sent to the address associated with your domain's registration and one will be sent to your AWS account address.
 Open each email and approve these:
    - ACM Certificate (2)
    - SNS topic subscription

   The CloudFormation stack will be stuck until the ACM certificates are approved.
 The CloudFront distributions are created afterwards and can take over 30 minutes to complete.

+  5. Open the Route 53 dashboard.
+Open the newly created hosted zone which will be named based on the domain you entered in the config.
+Assign the nameservers of your registered domain to those listed in the NS record of your hosted zone.

+  6. Enjoy fast, secure, and cheap hosting!!

 ### Monthly Cost